Vaccinium vitis-idaea: Cultivation

-Lingonberry has been commercially cultivated in the Netherlands, Germany, Sweden, Poland, the USA and Latvia since the 1960s.
+Lingonberry has been commercially cultivated in the Netherlands, Germany, Sweden, Poland, the United States (including the Pacific Northwest) and Latvia since the 1960s.

 Some cultivars are grown for their ornamental rather than culinary value.
 In the United Kingdom, the Koralle Group has gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

 Culinary

 Raw lingonberries are 86% water, 13% carbohydrates, 1% protein, and contain negligible fat.
 In a 100 g reference amount, lingonberries supply 54 kcal, and are low-to-moderate sources of vitamin C, B vitamins, and dietary minerals.

-The berries collected in the wild are a popular fruit in northern, central and eastern Europe, notably in the Nordic countries, the Baltic states, central and northern Europe.
+The berries collected in the wild are a popular fruit in northern, central and eastern Europe, notably in the Nordic countries, the Baltic states, and northern and central Europe.
 In some areas, they can be picked legally on both public and private lands in accordance with the freedom to roam.

-The berries are quite tart, so they are often cooked and sweetened before eating in the form of lingonberry jam, compote, juice, smoothie or syrup.
-The raw fruits are also frequently simply mashed with sugar, which preserves most of their nutrients and taste.
-This mix can be stored at room temperature in closed but not necessarily sealed containers, but in this condition, they are best preserved frozen.
+The berries are quite tart, so they are often cooked and sweetened before eating as lingonberry jam, compote, juice, smoothie or syrup.
+The raw fruits are also frequently simply mashed with sugar.
 Fruit served this way or as compote often accompanies game and liver dishes.

 In Sweden the traditional Swedish meatballs are served with lingonberry jam alongside boiled or mashed potatoes and gravy sauce.
 In Sweden, Finland and Norway, reindeer and elk steaks are traditionally served with gravy and lingonberry sauce.
 Preserved fruit is commonly eaten with meatballs, as well as potato pancakes.
 A traditional Swedish dessert is lingonpäron (literally 'lingonberry pears'), consisting of fresh pears which are peeled, boiled and preserved in lingondricka (lingonberry juice) and is commonly eaten during Christmas.
-This was very common in old times, because it was an easy and tasty way to preserve pears.
+This was very common in old times, because it was an easy way to preserve pears.
 In Sweden and Russia, when sugar was still a luxury item, the berries were usually preserved simply by putting them whole into bottles of water.
 This was known as vattlingon (watered lingonberries); the procedure preserved them until next season.
 This was also a home remedy against scurvy.